tonsky/spectre/doc/Req.rst

  Req
 =====

 Represents incoming http request.
-A new instance of :ref:`Req` will be created for each incoming request. :ref:`Req` instance is read-only except for :ref:`req.context <ref_context>`.
+A new instance of :class:`Req` will be created for each incoming request. :class:`Req` instance is read-only except for :attr:`~Req.context`.

 .. class:: Req